Capture stunning images of Maine and learn when, why, and how to convert an image into a timeless black and white masterpiece.

 There are no available registration dates at this time.

-Past student work (clockwise): Peter McCutchen, Howie Motenko, Ron Perry, Marek Pleszczynski, Jean Claude Schmidt, Margaret Skiles, Catherine Titus Wilcox
+Clockwise: Peter McCutchen, Howie Motenko, Ron Perry, Marek Pleszczynski, Jean Claude Schmidt, Margaret Skiles, Catherine Titus Wilcox.

 Instructor: Vincent Versace

 Vincent Versace is an internationally recognized pioneer in the art and science of digital photography.
 His passion for natural light photography is manifest not only in his work but also through his role as a creative and technical leader, contributing to innovative breakthroughs across the entire digital image value chain.

 Instructor: Jimmy Andruszkewicz